Top Resources for St. Olaf International Students

 Study USA Scholarships for International Students – unverified list of scholarships on the Study USA website

 International students are strongly encouraged to find internship experiences while enrolled at St. Olaf.
 To be eligible for an internship, international students need to have been enrolled at St. Olaf for one full year (first-year international students and exchange students are not eligible for internships).
-International students who find off-campus internship opportunities in the United States MUST apply for Curricular Practical Training (CPT) and academic internship credit.
-Students need to coordinate with both the Piper Center and with the International Student Advisor in the International and Off-Campus Studies Office.
+International students who find Study Abroad internship opportunities in the United States MUST apply for Curricular Practical Training (CPT) and academic internship credit.
+Students need to coordinate with both the Piper Center and with the International Student Advisor in the Smith Center for Global Engagement.
 Internships may be paid or unpaid.

 The International Student Advisor will require the following prior to authorizing Curricular Practical Training (CPT):

 - Completion of the online registration process for academic internships.

 - Registration of the internship credit in SIS by the Registrar (following the completed registration process).

 - Letter from the employer on letterhead with a site supervisor signature, which addresses:

 — where the work will happen, a specific address (not PO Box)